 Thermal mass flow meters support the pharmaceutical and biotech industries in six applications, including measuring air flow, nitrogen gas, and ammonia gas.

 - Measure nitrogen and ammonia gas flow for tank blanketing

 - Measure exhaust air flow during pill coating

 Batch Processes and Reactors / Fermenters

-Many procedures in the pharmaceutical and biotech industries require precise measurement of air or gases into batch processes.
+Many procedures in the pharmaceutical and biotech industries require precise measurement of air or gases in batch processes.
 In a batch process, various gases are introduced into reactors or fermenters.
 Because thermal mass flow meters read in actual mass flow, the gas flow can be maintained at a constant rate regardless of pressure changes in the vessel.
 The Sage meter’s fast response and accuracy ensure precise, repeatable batch-to-batch results, which produce the process’s excellent long-term stability.

 The pharmaceutical industry also uses nitrogen for blanketing and purging fermenters and batch reactor vessels, offering high accuracy and excellent repeatability in these applications.

 The air flow rate to pill coaters should be maintained at a uniform rate to ensure product consistency.
 Variations in the air flow will affect the drying rate and create differences in coating thickness.
 Utilizing thermal mass flow meters can provide alarms to indicate if the flow has dropped below an acceptable level.

 Thermal mass flow meters can also be used on the pill coating process’s downstream side to measure exhaust flow.
 In this case, a specialized splash guard and unique dirt-resistant coating on the sensor are required for the contaminated air stream.